MicrosoftDocs/dynamics365smb-docs/financials/projects-how-monitor-progress-performance.md

 3. In the **Job Calculate WIP** window, fill in the fields as necessary.
 4. Choose the **OK** button.

+> [!NOTE]
-**Note**: The batch job only calculates the WIP.
+>   The batch job only calculates the WIP.
 It is not posted to the general ledger.
 To do so, you must run the **Post WIP to G/L** batch job when you have calculated the WIP.
 For more information, see the following procedure.

 ## To post WIP
 When you have calculated WIP, you can post it to balance sheet accounts for the period end reporting.
 You use the **Job Post WIP to G/L** batch job to do this.